csswizardry/csswizardry.github.com/_posts/2020-04-22-real-world-effectiveness-of-brotli.md

 time between Gzip and Brotli here.

-The uncompressed version, on the other hand, takes a full two round trips more to be fully transferred, which—particularly on a high latency connection—could be quite noticeable.
+The uncompressed version, on the other hand, takes a full two round trips more to be fully transferred, which — particularly on a high latency connection — could be quite noticeable.

 The point I’m driving at here is that it’s not just about file-size, it’s about